drellem2/navm/README.md

 - as out.as -o out.o
 -  ld out.o -o a.out -l System -syslibroot $(xcrun -sdk macosx --show-sdk-path)  -e _start -arch arm64

+## Gotchas
+- The stack pointer register is not yet supported by the interpreter.